stevekirks/deckgl-trips/README.md

 -   Hover over nodes to get their Id

 ### Usage
-Clone this repo, set environment variable `REACT_APP_MAPBOX_TOKEN` with a [Mapbox](https://www.mapbox.com/) token.
-This variable can be set in the `.env.development` file.
+Clone this repo, set environment variable `VITE_MAPBOX_TOKEN` with a [Mapbox](https://www.mapbox.com/) token.
+This variable can be set in the `.env` file.
 Then:
 ```
 npm install
-npm start
+npm run dev
 ```

 ### Data format